generalmimon/ks-bits-fuzzer/README.md

 bit_layouts = list(filter(lambda bl: (MAX_BITS in bl) or (MAX_BITS - 1 in bl), bit_layouts_all))
 ```

 Using the recommended configuration, this will select **57 layouts** from a total of 2593.
 These 57 layouts will generate 2688 tests[^1].
-If this is too much, exclude layouts only containing the `MAX_BITS - 1` field (in most languages this field didn't cause problems, so far it only did in PHP):
+If this is too much, exclude layouts only containing the `MAX_BITS - 1` field:

 ```py
 bit_layouts = list(filter(lambda bl: (MAX_BITS in bl), bit_layouts_all))